ppicello/llamaindex-mongodb-GPT4All/README.md

 This repo contains a Python notebook to show how you can integrate MongoDB with [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/) to use your own private data with tools like ChatGPT.
 Your data are fed into the LLM using a technique called "in-context learning".
 To do so we leverage the Mongo Loader available in [LlamaHub](https://llamahub.ai/l/mongo).
 A big part of this exercise was to demonstrate how you can use a locally running model like [GPT4All](https://gpt4all.io/index.html) instead of OpenAI ChatGPT, and [HuggingFace](https://huggingface.co/) transformers .
+All the code can be executed completely on CPU.

 The step are explained in the notebook but basically we leveraged the `sample_mflix-movies` collection part of the sample dataset available in [MongoDB Atlas](https://www.mongodb.com/atlas/database).
 We index the documents in the collection and on top of them I created a fictitious document for a fictitious movie called "The Paolo Picello movie", describing the life of a Solutions Architect trying to build cool apps with AI and MongoDB.